node-red-contrib/node-red-contrib-renault-ze/README.md

 # Renault ZE Services node

 Provides functionality to retrieve data from the Renault ZE Services API.
+Thanks to [Muscat's OxBlog](https://muscatoxblog.blogspot.com/2019/07/delving-into-renaults-new-api.html) for the documentation of the new API.
 Designed to be installed into Node Red.

 When triggered, the node will login and retrieve the status of the vehicles.
 It will output multiple messages for battery, cockpit,... payload see the following example: